LuisaGroup/LuisaCompute/build.md

 ## Tests

-1. LuisaCompute C++ tests are in build files.
+1. LuisaCompute C++ tests are in the `build/bin` folder.
-2. LuisaCompute Python tests are in `src/py` directory.
-You should run `set_python_path.bat/ps1/sh` before run any python test.
+2. LuisaCompute Python tests are in the `src/py` directory.
+You might want to run `set_python_path.bat/ps1/sh` before running any python test.
+3. All tests accept a command-line argument specifying backend, which can be chosen from `cuda/dx/ispc/metal`.